iifl-logo

 Risks and Concerns

-Provide a framework to assess risk capacity and appetite; develop systems to warn when the appetite is being breached.
+Provide a framework to assess risk capacity and appetite; develop systems to warn when the appetite is getting breached The list of key risks and opportunities identified by the Management are the following:

 FINANCIALS

-The economic condition in the international markets continues to be under pressure, which could impact overseas operations and exports from India.
+The uncertain economic conditions in international markets, especially in North America and Europe, may negatively impact overseas operations and exports from India.

 Demand in the tyre industry is dependent on economic growth and/or infrastructure development.
-Any slowdown in economic growth across region impacts the industry.
+Any slowdown in the economic growth across regions, impacts the industry.

 Supply chain risks

 In a globally interconnected world, supply chain resilience is crucial.
-The global economic situation, ongoing Russia- Ukraine war and the Red Sea crisis, cyber-attack, political and economic instability in the Suppliers country and more can disrupt the supply chain and increase transportation costs.
+Global economic situation, ongoing uncertainty about tariffs by USA, continuing Russia-Ukraine war, political/ economic instability in suppliers country, etc. can disrupt supply chain and increase transportation costs.

 Cyber Attacks